 “Thank you.”
 Kaidus turned around and bent down to look through the shelf.
 “That song you were humming.
 It’s Lady by the bay isn’t it?”
 He asked without turning to look at her.

-“Y-yea.
-Adalina was humming it, and I liked it, so I asked her to teach me.”
-She gave an uneasy reply.
+“Y-yes.
+Adalina was humming it and I liked it, so I asked her to teach me…” She gave an uneasy reply.

 “She used to hum it all the time when I was younger.
-It’s one of my favorites.
-It’s why I didn’t want to interrupt you.
+It is one of my favorites, it was why I couldn’t interrupt you.
 Sorry.”